 The Ministry of Education, Culture and Science (Ministerie van Onderwijs, Cultuur en Wetenschap) is responsible for education (kindergarten, primary, secondary, vocational training and higher education); culture, arts and public broadcasting; and science and innovation in the Netherlands.

-The Ministry of Economic Affairs (Ministerie van Economische Zaken) is responsible for economics, industry, mining, trade, energy policy, agriculture, fishery and tourism in the Netherlands.
+The Ministry of Economic Affairs and Climate Policy (Ministerie van Economische Zaken en Klimaat) is responsible for economics, industry, mining, trade, energy policy, agriculture, fishery and tourism in the Netherlands.

-The Ministry of Infrastructure and the Environment (Ministerie van Infrastructuur en Milieu) is responsible for Dutch roads, railways, waterways and airways, effective water management to protect against flooding, and improving air and water quality, and environmental policy.
+The Ministry of Infrastructure and Water Management (Ministerie van Infrastructuur en Waterstaat) is responsible for Dutch roads, railways, waterways and airways, effective water management to protect against flooding, and improving air and water quality, and environmental policy.